secfit/CTI_AI/README.md

 ## 1. Course Introduction

 Threat intelligence is the backbone of effective adversary emulation.
-Yet the traditional workflow — reading through long reports, manually identifying TTPs, cross-referencing MITRE ATT&CK — is painfully slow.
-A single analyst might spend an entire day building an adversary profile that a well-designed AI pipeline can produce in under an hour.
+Yet the traditional workflow, reading through long reports, manually identifying TTPs, cross-referencing MITRE ATT&CK, is painfully slow.
+A single analyst might spend an entire day building an adversary profile that a well-designed AI pipeline can produce in under a minute.

 This course bridges both worlds.
 You will:

-- **Build by hand first.** Research HAFNIUM (the Chinese state-sponsored group behind ProxyLogon) the traditional way — reading real reports, extracting TTPs manually, creating an ATT&CK Navigator layer.
+- **Build by hand first.** Research HAFNIUM (the Chinese state-sponsored group behind ProxyLogon) the traditional way, reading real reports, extracting TTPs manually, creating an ATT&CK Navigator layer.
 This gives you the analytical foundation to evaluate AI output.
 - **Then automate it.** Design a multi-agent AI pipeline using CrewAI that reads the same reports and produces a structured adversary profile automatically.
 - **Then go live.** Extend your pipeline to pull fresh intelligence directly from the internet using an AI-integrated web search agent.

 By the end, you'll have a production-ready workflow that can be applied to any threat group, not just HAFNIUM.

-> ⚠️ **Instructor Note:** The manual exercises are not optional busywork.
-Students who skip them struggle to validate AI output.
-Enforce both tracks.

 ---